XanderStrike/bot-honeypot/README.md

 docker run -p 8080:8080 xanderstrike/bot-honeypot
 ```

-Then sit back and watch the bots stumble in.
+Then visit http://localhost:8080 to see caught bots in real-time.

-Hint: Put this on a domain and request a LetsEncrypt certificate, that seems to
+Hint: Put this behind a domain and then get a letsencrypt cert for it.
-get the bots swarming.

-## But why?

-Because sometimes you just want to watch the web crawl. 🕷️